Allentown Hiking Club

 What We Do

 Allentown Hiking Club is sponsored by the Allentown Recreation Bureau and is a member of the Keystone Trail Association and the Appalachian Trail Conservancy.
-We maintain 10.3 miles of the Appalachian Trail, including two backcountry shelters, Allentown (north of New Tripoli) and G.W.
-Outerbridge (west of the Lehigh Gap).
+We maintain 10.3 miles of the Appalachian Trail, including the Allentown shelter (north of New Tripoli).
 We offer hikes and other outdoor events, open to the general public and led by experienced club members and other local experts.

 Join Us!